 - Sampling and analytical costs for groundwater and gas monitoring; - Disposing of hazardous or universal wastes at a sanitary landfill as opposed to at a permitted disposal facility.
-The avoided cost would be the difference in the cost of disposal at the landfill compared to disposal at a permitted hazardous waste disposal facility;
+The avoided cost would be the difference in the cost of sufficient credits would not have been available through the Exchange), compliance credits from the Water Quality Improvement Fund for the calendar year in which the violation(s) occurred.
+Central office DE staff should be contacted for assistance in determining the per-unit cost of the appropriate credits for relevant calendar year.

-14U.S.
+15U.S.
 EPA.
 Penalty and Financial Models.
 Five models currently are available: BEN (calculates a violator's economic benefit of noncompliance from delaying or avoiding pollution control expenditures), ABEL (evaluates a corporation's or partnership's ability to afford compliance costs, cleanup costs or civil penalties, INDIPAY (Evaluates an individual's ability to afford compliance costs, cleanup costs or civil penalties), MUNIPAY (evaluates a municipality's or regional utility's ability to afford compliance costs, cleanup costs or civil penalties), PROJECT (Calculates the real cost to a Responsible Party of a proposed supplemental environmental project).

-15 Staff may use the following in exercising their judgment: For delayed compliance, 6% per year of the delayed one-time capital costs for the period from the date the violation began until the date compliance was or is expected to be achieved; for avoided costs, the expenses avoided until the date compliance is achieved, plus 6% per year.
+16 Staff may use the following in exercising their judgment: For delayed compliance, 6% per year of the delayed one-time capital costs for the period from the date the violation began until the date compliance was or is expected to be achieved; for avoided costs, the expenses avoided until the date compliance is achieved, plus 6% per year.
 See Va.
 Code § 6.2-301.
 Should Va.
 Code § 6.2-301 be amended, this figure should change accordingly.